aio-libs/aiomonitor/docs/api.rst

    .. attribute:: Monitor.intro

-        The intro text you see when you connect to the running monitor.
+        Template for the intro text you see when you connect to the running monitor.
+        Available fields to be filled in are:
+        - tasknum: Number of tasks in the event loop
+        - s: 's' if tasknum is >1 or 0

    .. attribute:: Monitor.help_template